 - Once you have removed the cake from the pan and transferred it to a cooling rack, put the cooling rack over a piece of waxed paper or parchment paper to catch any drips.

 - Use a pastry brush or spoon to brush all of the lemon syrup onto the top and sides of the blackberry lemon bread.
 Let cool.

 - When ready to glaze, combine the confectioner's sugar and 1 tbsp of lemon juice and whisk to combine.
-Add a bit more lemon juice if needed so that the glaze is just pourable, and pour the glaze over the cake, letting it drip down the sides.1 cup confectioner's sugar, 1-2 tbsp lemon juice
+Add a bit more lemon juice if needed so that the glaze is just pourable, and pour the glaze over the cake, letting it drip down the sides.1 cup confectioner's sugar, 1 to 2 tablespoons lemon juice

 - Let the glaze harden before serving, about one hour.